Contact

 Brighton BN1 1GE

-Brighton’s largest library hosts our shorter masterclasses.
-The space is fully accessible and close to the train station as well as bus routes.
+Brighton’s largest library is fully accessible and close to the train station as well as bus routes.
 It has been described as one of the most energy-efficient structures in England with natural energy used throughout.

 Worthing Library